-Northern and Southern lights
+What Are Northern and Southern Lights?

 The Earth’s magnetosphere shields the Earth from solar winds and other harmful cosmic rays.
-It deflects most of the highly charged particles from solar winds, and stops them from entering the Earth’s atmosphere.
+It deflects most of the highly charged particles from solar winds and stops them from entering the Earth’s atmosphere.

-While the Earth’s magnetosphere is responsible for protecting it from the highly charged particles in solar wind, sometimes, when the conditions are right, these particles enter the Earth’s atmosphere at the two poles, where they collide and interact with gas molecules and atoms.
+While the Earth’s magnetosphere is responsible for protecting it from the highly charged particles in the solar wind, sometimes, when the conditions are right, these particles enter the Earth’s atmosphere at the two poles, where they collide and interact with gas molecules and atoms.

 When such collisions occur, the energy from the electrons in the solar winds is transferred to electrons in the atoms of different atmospheric gases.
 Any excess energy is then released by these excited atoms in the form of light.

 Auroral light displays tend to occur at between 50 miles (80.46 kilometers) and 200 miles (321.87 kilometers) above the surface of the Earth.